ohthatmarissa/milkbar/README.md

 ## Description

-A website created with HTML, CSS, JavaScript, Angular, Node, and Webpacks that allows users to navigate through a sugary sweet world of a shop to buy treats, books, and merch.
+A website created with HTML, CSS, JavaScript, Angular, Node, Firebase, and Webpacks that allows users to navigate through a sugary sweet world of a shop to buy treats, books, and merch.
 Classes where a user can book a spot in a class to learn to make MilkBar signature cakes.
 A recipe page where users can get all the info they need to recreate all of the signature treats right at home.
 A page of locations where a user  can locate a shop to visit in person.
 An about page where users can learn about the history of MilkBar.

 ### Specs